Conorh97/CA314-MyGo/README.md

 	*	A player quits the game.

--	Our full site can be found [here](http://student.computing.dcu.ie/~hanlonc5/CA314-MyGo/public/website/login.html)
+-	Our full site can be found [here.](http://student.computing.dcu.ie/~hanlonc5/CA314-MyGo/public/website/login.html)

+-	Tutorial mode can be accessed through the tutorial site or at this [link.](http://student.computing.dcu.ie/~hanlonc5/CA314-MyGo/public/website/tutorialhome.html)

 -	Enjoy!